Click on the Award titles for more information on the award and for a list of that Award's Recipients.

 - Development of organic educational materials

 - On-farm field days, etc...

-Typical grants would be in the range of $300 to $1,500.
+Typical award amounts range from $500 - $3,000.
 The intent is to spread grant awards among as many regions as possible.
 Therefore, there may be limitations on the number of grants given within any one region.
 Proposals must support organic agriculture and research.
 A progress report or final report is due by December 31.
 The final report should be no more than two pages.Submission of proposals (must be legible)Download the application

 , fill it out.
 You will need Adobe Reader

 to view this file.
 Deadlines for applications are March 15th and November 15th.
 Please send the application to Angela Tunink via email, fax or letter, at the address/number below:

 1340 N. Cotner Blvd.